ramakrishnannatarajan/Telecom_Churn_EDA_Univariate/README.md

 - Total charges also show a correlation, suggesting that lower total charges are associated with a higher likelihood of churn.
   ![Total Charges](Data/Images/CvsTotal_Charges.png)

-- As expected, customers with lower tenures and lower monthly charges are more likely to churn, as confirmed by the data.
+- As expected, customers with lower tenures and higher monthly charges are more likely to churn, as confirmed by the data.

 ## Next Steps Planned